 The most significant sections of Norwegian productive soil can be found in the counties of Trøndelag, Hedmark, Oppland and Rogaland.

 For many, it may come as a surprise that the history of rose painting and its place in Norwegian folk art is not as old as one might think.

-Are you looking for a Norwegian-to-English dictionary, which includes old-fashioned words and dialect words?
-Then this is your definite pick.
+Are you looking for a Norwegian-to-English dictionary that includes old-fashioned words and dialect words?
+Then Einar Haugen’s book is your best pick.

 Neither the great Atlantic Ocean nor time or social conventions could separate a love that was meant to be.